YueLiPicasso/OCanrenTutorial/Main/helloWorld2/README.md

 ```ocaml
 let str : String.groundi = !!("hello world!\n");;
 ```
-where we have added a type decoration `String.groundi`, and before that we have inserted a block of type definitions, notably the String module:
+where we have added a type annotation`String.groundi`, and before that we have inserted a `String` module of several type definitions:
 ```ocaml
 @type 'a logic' = 'a logic with show;;